TedDeVriesLentsch/DeepLearning_Group20/README.md

-# DeepLearning_Group20
+# Reproducibility project
-Reproduction of the fruit detection algorithm from the paper Deep Fruit Detection in Orchards
+Reproduction of the fruit detection algorithm from the paper [Deep Fruit Detection in Orchards](https://arxiv.org/abs/1610.03677).